ibm-cloud-docs/watsonxdata/ingest_datafiles_cli.md

 To access IBM Cloud Object Storage (COS) and MinIO object storage, specify the ENDPOINT_URL in --source-s3-creds and --staging-s3-creds to pass the corresponding url to the tool.
 For more information about IBM COS, see https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints.
 {: note}

-Replace the absolute values inside the angular brackets of command examples or config file examples with the values applicable to your environment.
+Replace the absolute values in the command examples with the values applicable to your environment.
 See [Options and variables supported in **ibm-lh** tool](watsonxdata?topic=watsonxdata-cli_commands).
 {: note}

 Following are the details of the command line option to ingest data files from S3 or local location to {{site.data.keyword.lakehouse_short}} Iceberg table: